Brač: The end of Byzantine claim (1000-1186)

 In 1000 CE, the Venetian doge Pietro II Orseolo decided to finally pacify Dalmatia and the Narentines.
 Venice conquered Brač in the same year, and according to the Brač chronicler Andrea Ciccarelli, they immediately built a palace in Nerežišća to serve as a court, for administration, as an archive, and for council meetings.
 This moved the centre of power from the Slavic Gradac in the east of the island to the Roman Nerežišća.
 Nerežišća remained the administrative centre of the island for more than eight centuries, until 1823 when the Austro-Hungarian empire moved it to Supetar.

 Doge Pietro II Orseolo also received Stephen as a hostage, the son of the Croatian king Svetoslav Suronja.
 Stephen later married the daughter of the Doge, Joscella Orseolo.
-Their son Peter followed Stephen to become King of Croatia in 1058, as Peter Krešimir IV the Great.
+Their son Peter followed Stephen to become King of Croatia in 1058, as Peter Krešimir IV.
 Early in his reign, Peter expanded Croatia to its largest extend, also including Brač and the other islands.

 An attack by Normans from the south of Italy in 1075 lead to the capture of a number of Dalmatian cities and islands, including Brač.
 The Normans were invited by the Dalmatian cities in order to protect them from Croatian influence.
 Venice attacked and conquered the Norman possessions in 1076.

 In 1102, Coloman, King of Hungary unified the crown of Hungary with the crown of Croatia.
 The Life of St Christopher the Martyr says that a Hungarian fleet subjugated several Dalmatian islands, including Brač.
 In 1107, emperor Alexios I gave the Dalmatian theme, including Brač, to Coloman to administer in the name of the Byzantine empire.
 The fleet of Venice, commanded by Doge Ordelafo Faliero, invaded Dalmatia in August 1115 and retook the islands.
 In an attack in either 1117 or 1118, during which Doge Ordelafo Faliero himself died, the Hungarians retook Dalmatia.
 The new doge, Domenico Michele, invaded and reconquered Dalmatia.
 In 1124, Stephen II of Hungary invaded Dalmatia, but were reconquered by Venetia soon after.
 Either Stephen II's son Béla II in 1136, but latest his son Géza II in 1142, again regained sovereignty over Split and other parts of Dalmatia for Hungary.